 - Foreign language test is required of all applicants who have earned their undergraduate degree from a country where the official language is not English.
 Any of the following tests taken within the past two years are accepted: TOEFL exam minimum score of 96 IBT ( or 243 CBT or 590 PBT), or an IELTS score of at least 7.0, or Pearson Test of English (PTE) academic overall score of 65.

 *For the EMBA program, applicants are required to have an interview with the admissions committee in lieu of the GMAT, and also take a writing test.
-Applicants are also required to have a minimum of 7 years work experience.
+Applicants are also required to have a minimum of seven years of work experience.

 Course requirements are segmented into the following areas: